Deciphering circulating tumor cells binding in a microfluidic system thanks to a parameterized mathematical model: Discussion

 In our model, cell velocity is given by the difference between the fluid velocity and an adhesion term.
 This formulation is classically found in other modeling approaches, see e.g~\cite{korn_dynamic_2008,li,grec,etchegaray}.
-In a macroscopic setting, the adhesion term is proportional to the closed bonds density, and involves both geometric features and forces and torques exerted by the bonds.
-Rather than making this term explicit, we kept a minimal framework and compared three expressions.
+In a macroscopic setting, the adhesion term is proportional to the closed bonds density, and involves both geometric features and forces and torques exerted by the bonds. \tr{Note that the linearity in adhesion density intertwine adhesion dynamics and force parameters.} Rather than making this term explicit, we kept a minimal framework and compared three expressions.

 The constant force model, given by $u_c(t) = u_f(t) - b N(t)$, accounts for constant binding forces at the cell scale, see~\cite{etchegaray}.
 The fluid-dependent force model writes $u_c(t) = u_f(t) (1 - b N(t))$ and can be seen as a simplification of a model for elastic bonds given in~\cite{grec}.
 Finally, the cell-dependent force model writes $u_c(t) = u_f(t) - b u_c(t) N(t)$, leading to Equation \eqref{eq:u_c}.
 This framework can be seen as a macroscopic viewpoint for the average force exerted by an elastic bond over its lifetime.
 Several studies show matching microscopic viewpoints involving structured bonds density capturing bonds elongation.
 In~\cite{li}, the membrane at the cell rear moves away from the wall at a normal velocity proportional to $u_c$.
 In~\cite{grec,milisic_asymptotic_2011,milisic_structured_2015}, elongation is the product of the bond's age and the cell velocity.
 Furthermore, in~\cite{milisic_asymptotic_2011,milisic_structured_2015}, a scaling limit in fast bonds turnover and rigid forces allowed to justify rigorously a macroscopic adhesion term proportional to $u_c(t)$.